min2ha/ukwa-site/content/target/44138/index.en.md

   "start_date": "2016-07-07T10:00:00Z"
 }

-# Dr David Kelly: 10 years on, death of scientist remains unresolved for some

 Reviewing the circumstances of the death of Dr David Kelly over ten years ago.
 Dr. Kelly was the government scientist who reported that Iraq had no weapons of mass destruction.